 If you see tiny drips rather than a substantial puddle around your air conditioner, water could be splashing off the evaporator coil instead of flowing down the condensate line.
 This could occur if the coils are grimy, or if holes in the insulation surrounding the coils deflect the water.
 The best way to avoid the evaporator coil from deteriorating is to stay on top of yearly air conditioning maintenance.

 4. Evaporator Coil is Frosted Over

 A film of crystals could grow on the indoor coils, which drips onto the floor as it defrosts.
 If you come across this, turn off your air conditioner without delay to avoid killing the compressor.
 The evaporator coil can freeze because of limited airflow.
 To avoid this, get a new filter before it becomes clogged.
 If that doesn’t take care of the problem, the refrigerant is probably low or additional service is needed.
 You’ll need an Expert HVAC technician like one from Golden Seal Service Experts to measure the charge and mend any leaks.

 Our Experts Can Handle All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Golden Seal Service Experts can set things right.
 We’ll examine and repair your air conditioner, getting it back to working again quickly.

-Our technicians are highly trained, skilled and NATE-certified to provide outstanding repairs.
-We have full confidence in our repairs—in fact, we back up everything we offer with a one-year 100% Satisfaction Guarantee!*
+Our technicians are highly trained, knowledgeable and NATE-certified to provide outstanding repairs.
+We have total confidence in our repairs—in fact, we back up everything we offer with a one-year 100% Satisfaction Guarantee!*

-We’ll even advise a stress-free membership plan.
-This may help you catch AC troubles sooner so you can halt impending repairs while keeping your home cozier.
+We’ll even suggest a headache-free membership plan.
+This may help you catch AC issues sooner so you can halt later repairs while keeping your home more comfortable.

-Contact us at 630-246-2698 to book your air conditioning appointment in Saint Charles today!
+Contact us at 630-246-2698 to request your air conditioning appointment in Saint Charles today!